 - Multiple Computer Screens

 Finally, investing in your home office technology is very important.
-For example, remote workers share their experience while working outside of the conventional office and reiterate the importance of technology.
+For example, remote workers share their experience and reiterate the importance of technology.

 “Any remote worker will tell you that access to consistent WiFi is integral to their success, but there’s more to a successful setup than an internet connection.
 Along with having the ability to take video calls without losing connection, you should consider what tools and tech you’ll need to do your job well.
 For example, many remote workers invest in a great pair of noise-cancelling headphones so that they can take their work anywhere – regardless of background noise levels.
 Others find that wireless keyboards and mouses, or even a second screen, are integral to their efficiency.”